tatuylonen/wiktextract/README.md

 Note: extracting all data for all languages from English Wiktionary takes about 7 hours on a modern 24-core desktop.
 You may want to download the pre-extracted data rather than run it yourself.
-Or if you run it yourself, be prepared to wait from several hours to couple of days.
+Or if you run it yourself, be prepared to wait from several hours to a couple of days.
 Expanding Lua macros is not cheap, but it enables superior extraction quality!